We’ve rounded up eight blonde hair with lowlight colors you’re going to be able to get enough of.

-Here’s a hair color truth: Everyone can benefit from blonde highlights.
-The sunny, effortless shade brings a hint of summer to even the darkest base color.
+Blonde highlights are the most timeless hair color look in the salon world.
+The bright, effortless shade brings a hint of summer to even the darkest base color, highlighting the complexion and creating dimension.

 If you’ve been considering adding a hint of platinum or ash to your hair, rest assured it’s a good move.
-We tapped Tracey Cunningham, Redken brand ambassador and undisputed queen of the celebrity blondes, to teach you everything you need to know about life on the sunny side of the street.
+We tapped Tracey Cunningham, Redken brand ambassador, to teach you everything you need to know about life on the sunny side of the street.
+The undisputed queen of the celebrity blondes has a few tricks up her sleeve that will make your blonde highlights the envy of every woman you know.

 Unlike other hair colors, blonde doesn’t go out of style—particularly when it’s in highlight form.
 According to Cunningham, that’s because the shade has a brightening, flattering influence on every head of hair.